erniep888/ScrumTime/README.md

 # ScrumTime

-ScrumTime is intended to provide an end-to-end agile project management tool that is simple to use and simple to change.
+ScrumTime is to provide an end-to-end agile project management tool that is simple to use and simple to change.
 With this in mind, I have decided to go with a node.js backend and angularjs front end that will be deployed via the "public" folder of the node.js Express web application.

 ### Next Release